-June 2012
+June 2023

-Dear Geometry Students and Parents:
+Dear Future Geometry Students and Parents:

 Welcome to Geometry!
-For the 2012-2013 school year, we would like to focus your attention to the fact that many concepts from Algebra I are infused into Geometry.
+For the 2023-2024 school year, we would like to focus your attention to the fact that many concepts from Algebra I are infused into Geometry.
 In order to be successful in Geometry, a student must demonstrate a proficiency in certain skills including:

 - Multiplying Polynomials

-- Factoring
+- Factoring/ Solving Quadratics

 - Solving Systems of Equations

 - Determining the Equations of Lines

 - ✓ Parallel Lines

 - ✓ Perpendicular Lines

 - Simplifying Radicals

 These topics will be reviewed briefly throughout the coming year; however, the topics are not re-taught in the Geometry course.
 To ensure that all students demonstrate the basic algebra skills to be successful, an assessment will be administered within the first two weeks of school (date to be determined).
 The attached review packet is provided for practice and is intended as a tool for assessment readiness.
-A one-day, full class period review will be conducted in each class.
 In addition, students are encouraged to seek extra help before or after school from their teacher for any topics requiring more personal in-depth remediation.
 Additional practice problems and explanations may also be found beginning on page 869 of the Geometry textbook.